 Basically, the 20% bucket is for your financial priorities -- your savings for the future and some debt repayment.
 This bucket does not include short-term savings, like a vacation.
 That's for the third bucket.

-To sum it up, with this budgeting rule, you put 50% of your money to necessities, 20% to long-term savings and debt payments, and 30% to lifestyle choices and non-necessities.
+To sum it up, with this budgeting rule, you put 50% of your money towards necessities, 20% into long-term savings and debt payments, and 30% for lifestyle choices and non-necessities.

 A personal shift in thinking